• Skip to primary navigation

 Toss the stems in the compost or save them to make vegetable stock.

-Swiss chard leaves in saute pan
+Swiss chard leaves in sauté pan.

-The leaves can then be roughly chopped and sauteed in a large pan.
+The leaves can then be roughly chopped and sautéed in a large pan.

 Bowl of greens and beans

-As you might imagine there are many ways to make this dish.
+As you might imagine, there are many ways to make this dish.
 Using beans from a can is probably sacrilege for some Italians, but in my opinion, they work just fine.
-You can use different kinds of greens, different beans and different add-ins like pepper flakes, and cheese.
+You can use different kinds of greens, different beans, and different add-ins like pepper flakes and cheese.

 They all work really well.
-However, when you are able to buy lovely freshly picked greens from the farm, the choice is a no-brainer.
+However, when you are able to buy lovely, freshly picked greens from the farm, the choice is a no-brainer.

 Patti signature